David Liddiment

 David Liddiment (born 20 September 1952) is Creative Director of the independent production company All3Media.
 He is also an associate of The Old Vic Theatre Company and a member of the BBC Trust, the governing body of the British Broadcasting Corporation.

 Liddiment was director of programmes and channels at ITV (1997–2002), a role in which he was portrayed by actor Risteárd Cooper in the ITV drama Quiz in 2020.
-He later became head of entertainment at the BBC (1993–1995).
+He was also head of entertainment at the BBC (1993–1995).
 His programme commissions included Pop Idol, Fat Friends, and Men Behaving Badly.
 While working for Granada Television, he was an executive producer on Coronation Street (1987–1991).

 In 2003, Liddiment was presented with the Royal Television Society's Gold Medal for outstanding services to television.